drobnikj/openai-scraper/README.md

 You can instruct GPT to answer with JSON, and the scraper under the hood parse this JSON and stores it as a structured answer, for example:

 - "Find all links on this page and return them as JSON.
-There will be one attribute, `links`, containing an array of URLs.."
+There will be one attribute, `links`, containing an array of URLs."

 ### Handle with long content with splitting